 Motivate Employees in Pubs and Restaurants to Touch the Sky of Success

-Studies have shown that employees who are happier work harder especially in the food industry.
+Studies have shown that employees who are happier work harder, especially in the food industry.
 It’s important to remember that your employees in a restaurant or bar are a direct reflection of you – the business owner or manager.
-No doubt, unmotivated employees are less engaged and eventually end up hurting restaurant’s productivity by not serving the quality products you have set out to present.
+No doubt, unmotivated employees are less engaged and eventually end up hurting the restaurant’s productivity by not serving the quality products you have set out to present.

-Here are the few tips you can incorporate to boost your employee’s morale so that they keep on cooking some delicious dishes for happy customers.
+Here are the few tips you can incorporate to boost employee’s morale so that they keep on cooking some delicious dishes for happy customers.

 Celebrate Your Team

 When one of your bar employees gets a promotion or completes a training course, it’s time for a celebration.
 Make time to come together as a group and celebrate every possible occasion.
-If you do not have any time to schedule an off-site get-together, or think about some tech-friendly ways to make your employee feel special.
+If you do not have any time to schedule an off-site get-together or think about some tech-friendly ways to make your employee feel special.
 Make use of mobile apps that help to join your restaurant as a team, like Ezzely.
-Give recognition to your deserving employee and use mobile app as a device to float the appreciation message.
+Give recognition to your deserving employee and use the employee engagement mobile app as a device to float the appreciation message.

 Create Some Friendly Competition